-a.
+- a.
 Project Title: Provide your project's title.
-It should be brief (no more than 125 characters, including spaces), descriptive of the project, and easily understood by the general public.
+It should be brief (no more than 125 characters, including spaces).
+Successful applications typically have titles that are descriptive of the project and easily understood by the general public.
 Avoid using a title that requires clarification by the subtitle.
 When possible, include places and dates indicating a project's scope.
-NEH reserves the right to retitle funded projects for clarity when announcing its funding decisions and in its own reports and communications, but you may use your preferred title for any award products.
+NEH reserves the right to retitle funded projects for clarity when announcing its funding decisions and in its own reports and communications, but you may use your preferred title for any award products. - b.

-b.
 Project Description: Provide a brief description of your project.
-Write the description for a non-specialist audience and clearly state the importance of the proposed work to the social sciences.
+Write the description for a non-specialist audience and clearly state the importance of the proposed work and its relation to the social sciences.
 This description will appear on your application cover sheet and will serve as a project abstract during the review process.
 Do not exceed one thousand characters, including spaces.
-If you exceed one thousand characters, including spaces, Grants.gov may reject your application or cut off your project description at the thousand-character limit.
+If you exceed one thousand characters, including spaces, Grants.gov may reject your application or cut off your project description at the thousand-character limit. - c.

-c.
 Proposed Project: List the start and end dates for your project.
 Your period of performance must start on the first day of the month and end on the last day of the month.
 Because award amounts depend on the number of months of work that you specify, the dates that you enter here will determine the maximum amount of your award.
 For more information about allowable time periods and how NEH calculates awards, see B2.
 Summary of Funding.
-You may change your start and end dates if you receive an award, but the change must not increase the approved amount.
+You may change your start and end dates if you receive an award, but the change may not result in an award period with a higher dollar value than the period specified in your application.